QuarkNerd/blog/rcaulcott-cooper/_posts/2015-09-09-internProject2015.md

 title: Charting Bitcoin Prices with D3FC - 2015 Intern Project
 layout: default_post
 categories:
-  -  D3FC
-  -  D3
+  -  d3
   -  Charting
 ---

 <style>
 iframe {
   border: 0;
-  padding: 0px;
 }
 </style>

-This summer we’ve been working on creating a real-time financial charting application.
-The application is built on top of Scott Logic’s own open source [D3FC](http://scottlogic.github.io/d3fc) library, which itself is built upon the increasingly popular [D3.js](http://d3js.org/) (Data driven documents) library for javascript.
+Every year Scott Logic takes on a number of interns who spend 12 weeks writing code, working on projects and having a great time in the offices.
+My name is Ruth, and along with Chris Barrett, I am an intern in the Newcastle office; and this summer we’ve been working on creating a real-time financial charting application.
+The application is built on top of Scott Logic’s own open source [d3fc](http://scottlogic.github.io/d3fc) library, which itself is built upon the increasingly popular [d3.js](http://d3js.org/) (Data driven documents) library for javascript.

 Our goal was to create an application similar to many commercial, mid-range chart offerings, and in doing so test the approach and capability of d3fc.
 Our chart has a number of typical features, including: